 PE 303.
-Teaching and Assessment in Rhythmic Movement and Educational Gymnastics, 3 hours, Offered periodically
+Teaching and Assessment in Rhythmic Movement and Educational Gymnastics, 3 credits, offered periodically

 Students will learn planning, organizing, assessment, and teaching activities for children's rhythmic movement and educational gymnastics.
 Scope, content, and skill practice will be explored.